-You may already know that our premium service, The Inside Track, is a great tool for people who ride the trains (e.g., NJT, LIRR and MNR).
+You may already know that our premium service, is a great tool for people who ride the trains (e.g., NJT, LIRR and MNR).
 But many features work just as well (if not better) for bus riders!
-Since The Inside Track is not an app, it runs on all devices!

-BONUS: – when you sign up for The Inside Track, you also get full access to the info about NJ Transit Trains.
+BONUS: – when you sign up for Clever Commute Premium, you also get full access to the info about NJ Transit Trains.
 This is incredibly helpful for people who use both providers.

-Overall, The Inside Track is now over 30 features.
+We now give you over 30 features.
 Here are some of the most-obvious ways that it can help ease and de-stress the bus commute (see the entire list here…with links to more info and examples)

 - Control over the time-of-day and day-of-week you receive Clever Commute messages – If you are at your desk by 9:00 AM…then that is when your morning messages stop.
 Similar functionality for the evening.

-- The ability to “pause” your alerts on those days when you are not commuting (e.g., vacation or business travel) – Also, on any given day, you can “snooze” your alerts (for 1, 2,6,12 hours, etc).
+- The ability to “pause” your alerts on those days when you are not commuting (e.g., vacation or business travel) – Also, on any given day, you can “snooze” your alerts (for 6 or 20 hours).

-- E-mails with enhanced formatting – Keywords are highlighted to make the important things stand out…and quick to read.
+– The e-mails have enhanced formatting – Keywords are highlighted to make the important things stand out…and quick to read.

-- Faster delivery than e-mails from the free service.
+– Faster delivery than the e-mails we used to send from our free service.